ekkis/js-prototype-lib/string.md

   '~/t.txt'.mv('/tmp')    // would move t.txt in your home directory to the /tmp '~/.bashrc'.cp('/tmp')  // copies your bash resource file to the temporary directory
   ```

+  save for `rm()` which will issue no exception when the path does not exist